 thereby forming vapor and gas-filled cavities (bubbles) leading to intense local heating and high pressures with very short lifetimes.

-In clouds of cavitating bubbles, these hot spots may have equivalent temperatures of roughly 5000 K, pressures of about 1000 atmospheres, and heating and cooling rates above 1010 K/s.
+In clouds of cavitating bubbles, ultrasonic grain refinement, these created hot spots may have equivalent temperatures of roughly 5000 K, pressures of about 1000 atmospheres, and heating and cooling rates above 1010 K/s.

 Both types of cavitation may occur at the same time and the bubble undergoing stable cavitation may become a transient cavity.